 Did you know?

-• As the Malays were the native people of Singapore, the national language of the country is Malay.
+- As the Malays were the native people of Singapore, the national language of the country is Malay.
 (The four official languages are Malay, Mandarin Chinese, English and Tamil.)

-• The Malay greeting is called salam – a handshake where the right hand is extended to other person’s hand before bringing it to the chest.
+- The Malay greeting is called salam.
+It’s a handshake where the right hand is extended to the other person’s hand before bringing it to the chest.
 It is common to kiss elders’ hands as a form of respect.

-•Geylang Serai and the Kampong Glam are popular places among the community where there are many restaurants and markets frequented by Malays.
+- Geylang Serai and the Kampong Glam are popular places among the community, with many restaurants and markets frequented by Malays.

-If you would like to find out more about Singapore’s history and culture, visit the newly revamped Malay Heritage Centre at 85 Sultan Gate. www.malayheritage.org.sg.
-For the month of September, MHC is hosting a Malay Culture Fest featuring many exhibits, programmes and activities.
+- Keen to find out more about Singapore’s history and culture?
+Visit the Malay Heritage Centre at 85 Sultan Gate. malayheritage.org.sg